d0rich/th2-docs/content/getting-started/install-demo/set-up-cluster/_index.md

 ## Step 2.
 Data persistence

-Data persistence is required for the following components: Grafana, Prometheus, Loki, RabbitMQ components and should be set up on this step.
+Data persistence is required for the following components: Grafana, Prometheus, Loki, RabbitMQ - and should be set up at this step.

 {{% notice note %}}
 Examples below use HostPath type of